Brennius: Conqueror of Rome

 Following their unification, Belinus and Brennius merged their armies into one great one and invaded Gaul.
 After a year of warfare, the joint army managed to subject all the Frankish kingdoms in Gaul to their authority.
 Now with an even greater army, Belinus lead his great army to Italy and threatened to invade Rome.
 Outside Rome, the two consuls, Gabias and Porsenna, sued for peace and offered wealth, tribute, and hostages as a sign of their submission.
 Belinus and Brennius accepted and took their great army to Germany.
 Soon after this movement north, Rome broke the treaty and marched north, and Brennius went to fight the Romans while Belinus remained at war with the Germans (who were being helped by various other Italian troops).

 Brennius traveled south and besieged Rome for three days until his brother came to his aid in the invasion.
 The Romans defended the city for many days and were successful in repelling the invaders.
 Finally, the two consuls put on armour and joined the men defending the city.
 They pushed the invaders back but Belinus was able to reform the lines and stop the attacks.
 Brennius and Belinus continued forward until the walls were breached and the Britons and Gauls invaded the city.

 Brennius stayed in Rome and ruled ruthlessly for the rest of his days.

 Comments on historicity

 Rome was indeed captured by Brennus, a Gaulish chieftain, following the Battle of the Allia on 18 July 390 BC.
 Gabias and Porsenna are not mentioned in any Roman sources.
 The later is a namesake of Lars Porsena, a King of the Etruscan civilization who is believed to have fought against the recently founded Roman Republic in the decade of the 500s BC.

+Later tradition

+Brennius was mentioned by Thomas Howard, 3rd Duke of Norfolk, in 1530, when the duke, while arguing in favor of the claims of the House of Tudor claims to imperial status, told Holy Roman Imperial ambassador Eustace Chapuys that Brennius had founded Bristol and conquered Rome.

+His ghost appears (as Brennus) in the Jacobean play Fuimus Troes (c.
+1607–1625) where he inspires the Britons' defence against Julius Caesar's invasion.